 Understanding tar and its importance

 The tar (tape archive) command is a staple in Unix-like systems for creating and manipulating archive files.
-It's widely used for backup purposes, software distribution, and combining multiple files into one for easier handling.
+It is widely used for backup purposes, software distribution, and combining multiple files into one for easier handling.
+This guide uses GNU tar 1.34 and pigz 2.8.

 Basic tar commands